On Stable and Unstable Behaviours of Certain Rotation Segments: A Broader Class of (non generic) Diffeomorphisms

-Then we can choose a vertical line $\ell$, oriented upward, which does not contain any $\widetilde f$-fixed point.
-The complement $\ell^c$ consists of two unbounded connected components.
-We denote $\mathcal R(\ell)$ (respectively, $\mathcal L(\ell)$) for the right component (respectively, the left component).
+Start with a vertical line $\ell$, oriented upwards, which does not contain any $\widetilde f$-fixed point.
+The complement, $\ell^c,$ consists of two unbounded connected components.
+We denote by $\mathcal R(\ell)$ (respectively, $\mathcal L(\ell)$) the right component (respectively, the left component).
 Let $O_-$ (respectively, $O_+$) denote the union of the stable branches (respectively, unstable branches) of all the $\widetilde f$-fixed points belonging to $\mathcal L(\ell)$ (respectively, $\mathcal R(\ell)$).
-We claim both $O_-$ and $O_+$ are closed sets.
+We claim that both $O_-$ and $O_+$ are closed sets.
 The arguments are similar, so it suffices to prove the claim for $O_-$.

 Let $\{z_i\}_{i\geq 1}$ be a sequence of points in $O_-$ converging to some point $z$.
 Choose a small closed disk $B(z,1)$ containing $z$.
-By Lemmas~\ref{Fabio_Bounded}, 6.3 and ~\ref{unstable_goes_to_infinity}, there are only finitely many $\widetilde f$-fixed points in $\mathcal L(\ell)$, whose stable branches intersects $B(z,1)$.
+By Theorem~\ref{Fabio_Bounded}, Lemmas 6.2 and ~\ref{unstable_goes_to_infinity}, there are only finitely many $\widetilde f$-fixed points in $\mathcal L(\ell)$, whose stable branches intersects $B(z,1)$.
 Moreover, the intersection of one such stable branch with $B(z,1)$ is a closed set.
 So $O_-\bigcap B(z,1)$ is closed.
 Therefore, $z$ belongs to $O_-$, which implies that $O_-$ is closed.

-It is clear that the complement $(O_-)^c$ has a connected component which is unbounded to the right.
-More precisely, this component contains some translated domain $\mathcal R(\ell)+(M',0)$, where $M'$ is a positive constant obtained from the constant $M$ in (\ref{Bounded_in_-v}) by defining $M'=M\cos \theta$, where $\theta$ is the angle between the horizontal line and the line passing through $(0,0)$ and $(\alpha,\beta)$.
+It is clear that $(O_-)^c$ has a connected component which is unbounded to the right.
+More precisely, this component contains some translated domain $\mathcal R(\ell)+(M',0)$, where $M'$ is a positive constant obtained from the constant $M$ in (\ref{Bounded_in_-v}) by defining $M'=M\cos \theta$, where $\theta$ is the angle between the horizontal line and the vector $(\alpha,\beta)$.

-Suppose for contradiction that $(O_-)^c$ is not connected, then there exists a connected component $B$, which is included in $\mathcal L(\ell)+(M',0)$.
-Observe $B$ is open and its boundary $\partial B$ is included in $O_-$, and recall that the unstable branch of every $f$-fixed point is dense in $\Bbb T^2$.
+Suppose by contradiction that $(O_-)^c$ is not connected.
+Then there exists a connected component $B$, which is contained in $\mathcal L(\ell)+(M',0)$.
+Observe $B$ is open and its boundary $\partial B$ is contained in $O_-$, and recall that the unstable branch of every $f$-fixed point is dense in $\Bbb T^2$.
 It follows that, some unstable branch of some $\widetilde f$-fixed point intersects $B$.
 Since the branch is unbounded to the right, it must intersect the boundary of $B$, which is a contradiction, because stable and unstable branches do not intersect.
 So, $(O_-)^c$ is connected.
 The same holds true for $(O_+)^c$.